-Vertical Fracture (in a Vertical Injector) Pointed at a Production Well

-This section considers the case where vertical fractures are pointed directly at a production well.
-Dyes et al. (1958) argued that even with mobility ratios as high as three, these fractures would have little effect on sweep efficiency if they extended half way (or less) to the offset production well.
+Vertical Fracture (In a Vertical Injector) Pointed at a Production Well.
+This subsection considers the case where vertical fractures are pointed directly at a production well.
+Dyes et al. (1958) argued that even with mobility ratios as high as three, these fractures would have little effect on sweep efficiency if they extended halfway (or less) to the offset production well.
 Bargas and Yanosik (1988) examined cases where a fracture extended one-quarter of the pattern distance from an injection well and one-quarter of the pattern distance from a production well.
-When the injector fractures pointed at the producer fractures, they found little effect on sweep efficiency if the mobility ratio was unity.
+When the injector fractures point at the producer fractures, they found little effect on sweep efficiency if the mobility ratio was unity.
 However, as the mobility ratio increased to 10, sweep efficiency was significantly compromised.
-This finding re-emphasizes that the well pattern should be chosen to that fractures are oriented to form a line drive (as much as possible).
-The finding also means that if fractures are not oriented favorably, there will be a balance between improving mobility ratio through increasing injected polymer solution viscosity and harming sweep by extending fractures too far (when injecting very viscous polymer solutions).
+This finding re-emphasizes that the well pattern should be chosen so that fractures are oriented to form a line drive (as much as possible).
+The finding also means that if fractures are not oriented favorably, there will be a balance between improving mobility ratio through increasing injectedpolymer-solution viscosity and harming sweep by extending fractures too far (when injecting very-viscous-polymer solutions).

 In considering the fracture area as a function of fracture length, assume that a vertical fracture has two wings, with two fracture faces for each wing.
-Then the fracture area open to flow would be 4 $L{fh}$ , where $L{f}$ is the length of one fracture wing.
-Figs. 13 and 14 illustrate the trade-off between fracture length (to improve polymer injectivity) and improved mobility ratio.
-Fig. 13 applies to a single homogeneous layer.
-Fig. 14 applies to a two-layer reservoir with free crossflow between layers.
-(Both layers have the same thickness but one layer is ten times more permeable than the other.
+Then the fracture area open to flow would be $4L_fh$ , where $L_f$ is the length of one fracture wing.
+Figs. 16 and 17 illustrate the tradeoff between fracture length (to improve polymer injectivity) and improved mobility ratio.
+Fig. 16 applies to a single homogeneous layer.
+Fig. 17 applies to a two-layer reservoir with free crossflow between layers.
+(Both layers have the same thickness, but one layer is 10 times more permeable than the other.
 The fracture extends the same distance in both layers.)
-Both figures assume 1000-cp oil, a five-spot pattern, the fracture in the injection well is pointed directly at the production well, and all oil within one fracture radius of the injector is bypassed.
-The pattern is initially at connate water saturation (i.e., $S{wr}=0.3$ ), and the relative permeability parameters are given by Eqs.
-2-4.
+Figs. 16 and 17 assume 1,000-cp oil, a five-spot pattern, that the fracture in the injection well points directly at the production well, and that all oil within one fracture radius of the injector is bypassed.
+The pattern is initially at connate-water saturation (i.e., $S{wr} = 0.3$ ), and the relative permeability parameters are given by Eqs.
+2 through 4.
 The x-axis plots the fracture length relative to the total direct-line distance between the injector and producer.
 The y-axis plots fraction of the original mobile oil in the pattern that is recovered after 1 PV of polymer injection.
-This fraction is given by the macroscopic displacement efficiency times the areal sweep efficiency times the volumetric sweep efficiency.
-Macroscopic sweep efficiency at 1 PV was determined from fractional flow calculations (like those in Fig. 3).
-Areal sweep efficiency was determined using the Craig-Geffen-Morse equation (Craig 1971).
-Vertical sweep efficiency ciency for Fig. 14 was determined using Eq.
-1. (Vertical sweep was unity for Fig. 13, since there is one homogenous layer.)
+This fraction is given by the macroscopic displacement efficiency times the arealsweep efficiency times the volumetric-sweep efficiency.
+Macroscopic-sweep efficiency at 1 PV was determined from fractionalflow calculations (like those in Fig. 3).
+Areal-sweep efficiency was determined by use of the Craig-Geffen-Morse equation (Craig 1971).
+Vertical-sweep efficiency for Fig. 17 was determined by use of Eq.
+1. (Vertical sweep was unity for Fig. 16, because there is one homogenous layer.)